Join Anna Maria’s

 While the polenta is still hot, pour it onto a lightly oiled wooden board or transfer it directly to serving dishes.

-When the polenta is cold can be easily sliced with a string.
+When the polenta is cold, it can be easily sliced with a string.

 Regular polenta cooks in about 45 minutes.
 The quantity of water will determine the final consistency of the polenta.

-Stirring polenta can be very hard work, and also, precooked polenta is available at the Italian delis.
-It needs only a few minutes of preparation, minimum stirring and it doesn’t make lumps.
+Stirring regular polenta can be very hard work.
+Precooked polenta is available at Italian delis.
+It needs only a few minutes of preparation, minimum stirring, and it doesn’t make lumps.
 Many Italian manufacturers offer a pre-steamed, good-quality product.
 If using one of these, follow the manufacturer’s directions for time and quantity of water.

-If it is difficult to find imported Italian corn flour it is possible to use cornmeal.
-Chose the coarse grind or mix together fine and coarse for a better texture similar to the Italian one.
+Imported Italian corn flour can be substituted with cornmeal.
+Choose the coarse grind or mix fine and coarse together for a better texture similar to the Italian one.
 Follow the manufacturer’s instructions for the timing and quantity of water.